Code-Institute-Submissions/MSP2-2/README.md

 <h5>W3C HTML validator</h5>

-Checked HTML code with wc3 validator anf ound 2 errors and 1 warning which I will address.
+Checked HTML code with wc3 validator and found 1 errors and 1 warning which I will address.

 <h2>DEPLOYMENT</h2>
 I deployed my project with github.